Our virtual care option, Airrosti Remote Recovery is available nationwide.

 This bone injury is similar to Osgood-Schlatter disease, a condition that affects the growth plates in the knees of young athletes and active adolescents.
 Both injuries are caused by repetitive stress on the growth plates.
 However, while Osgood-Schlatter Disease affects the growth plates in the knee, Sever’s disease typically creates pain in the heel.

 The most obvious sign of Sever’s disease is pain or tenderness in one or both heels.
 Pain typically occurs at the back of the heel but may extend to the sides and bottom of the heel.
-The following are other common symptoms that can indicate your child has Sever’s disease.

-We currently offer both in-office and telehealth options to best suit your needs.
-Call us at 800-404-6050 or click here to schedule your appointment today.
+We offer both in-clinic and telehealth appointments to best suit your needs.

 Reviewed by Casey Crisp, Doctor of Chiropractic